 ⇒Can practice under direct, indirect or indirect remote supervision, at the discretion of the supervising regulated professional.
 The level of supervision must be agreed upon by both the supervising regulated professional and the Temporary Registrant.

 Direct, indirect and indirect remote supervision involves the following:

 Direct supervision means a registrant is present in the practice setting at the point of care.
 This means that the regulated member is providing supervision ‘at the side of’ the combined laboratory and x-ray technologist (CLXT) student, provisional CLXT employee, CLXT employee, or student of another regulated health profession.

 Indirect supervision means a registrant is available for guidance and consultation but is not directly at the side of the CLXT student or provisional CLXT employee.
 This means that the registrant readily available or in the same location where the care is being provided.

 Indirect remote supervision means that a registrant is available for consultation and guidance but is not physically present in the location where the care is being provided but is able to be contacted using technology.
 This means that the registrant may be available within the four walls of a facility or can be reached by telephone or other electronic means when the CLXT student or CLXT provisional employee needs verbal assistance or guidance in providing client care.

 A Temporary permit expires 3-months from the effective date and may be extended for up to one year.
-Once a Temporary registrant successfully passes the ACCLXT Provincial Examination, the registrant must move to the Active register to obtain an ACCLXT Active Permit.
+Once a Temporary registrant successfully passes the ACCLXT Registration Examination, the registrant must move to the Active register to obtain an ACCLXT Active Permit.